Understanding the political spectrum

 A tiny bit of history…

 The terms ‘left’ and ‘right’ were first used in a political context during the French Revolution, when the people overthrew the French monarchy and took control of the government.
 Those on the left supported the revolution, whilst those on the right supported the monarchy.
-This idea of the left supporting change and the right supporting the status quo continues today and is a key part of their philosophies.
+This idea of the left supporting change and the right supporting the status quo continues today, and it is a key part of their philosophies.

 Right, ready to dive in?
-Here’s a snapshot of some key principles, laws, political parties and media outlets that are associated with the left and the right.
+Here’s a snapshot of some key principles, laws, political parties, and media outlets that are associated with the left and the right.

 Key principles